-Tool/Platform Overview Source: Transportation Systems Management and Operations Performance Report 2018Q2 Edition (PennDOT, 2018): • A year-long pilot used crowdsourced information (INRIX, Waze) to assist with incident identification, validation, and the response process.
+Tool/Platform Overview Source: Transportation Systems Management and Operations Performance Report 2018Q2 Edition (PennDOT, 2018): A year-long pilot used crowdsourced information (INRIX, Waze) to assist with incident identification, validation, and the response process.
 Together, TMCs, Waze, and INRIX had situational awareness on 96% of all reportable crashes.
-INRIX and Waze combined detect incidents first on approximately 84% of all crashes and high congestion crashes.
-Although Waze and INRIX data are not the only sources for incident identification and verification, they can provide valuable information to help TMCs identify incidents and improve situational awareness.
-Colorado DOT Source: National Operations Center of Excellence (NOCoE) webinar: Adventures in Traffic Crowdsourcing: Business Case for Crowdsourced Data (October 22, 2020) Operations Dashboard Colorado DOT "Traffic Operations Dashboard" (partnered with ESRI to develop) Dashboara Dashboard uses HERE Live Traffic Data and Waze Traffic Alerts.
+INRIX and waze combined detect incidents first on approximately 84% of all areaches and high congestion areaches - Although Waze and INPLY data are not the only sources for incident identification and verification, they can provide valuable information to help TMCs identify incidents and improve situational awareness.
+Colorado DOT Source: National Operations Center of Excellence (NOCoE) webinar: Adventures in Crowdsourcing: Business Case for Crowdsourced Data (October 22, 2020) Operations Colorado DOT "Traffic Operations Dashboard" (partnered with ESRI to develop) , Dashboard Dashboard uses HERE Live Traffic Data and Waze Traffic Alerts.
 Use of crowdsourced data has resulted in a significant decrease in incident response times, improved situational awareness for operations and maintenance staff, and more accurate and timely traveler information.
-Traffic Operations Dashboard Traffic Operations Dashboard COOT THRE Operation Dimband.
-Low Mind Mile And Control And Arrive 1 Arrive Divers Figure 3: Screenshot of Colorado DOT Traffic Operations Dashboard Agencies Source: NOCoE webinar Adventures in Crowdsourcing: Business Case for Integrating Crowdsourced Data (October 22, 2020) Crowdsourced Maine DOT: Data into TMC Using Waze data in the TMC for operations Operations Lake County, Illinois: Waze data integrated into ATMS Source: NOCoE webinar Adventures in Crowdsourcing: Incident Management Tools (October 10, 2019) Pennsylvania Turnpike: Integrates Waze data into TMC operations and systems (e.g., Early Warning Detection Tool, Waze Operational Dashboard)
+Traffic Operations Dashboard

+Figure 3: Screenshot of Colorado DOT Traffic Operations Dashboard Agencies Source: NOCoE webinar Adventures in Crowdsourcing: Business Case for Integrating crowasourced Data (October 22, 2020) Data into TMC Walle DUT: Using Waze data in the TMC for operations Operations Lake County Illinois: operations Waze data integrated into ATMS Source: NOCoE webinar Adventures in Crowdsourcing: Incident Management Tools (October 10, 2019) Pennsylvania Turnpike: Integrates Waze data into TMC operations and systems (e.g., Early Warning Detection Tool, Waze Operational Dashboard)

-Tool/Platform Overview Incident Management Dashboard: Waze alerts received 3 to 4 minutes before calls Source: Adopting and incorporating crowdsourced traffic data in advanced transportation management systems (Amin-Naseri, 2018) • Iowa DOT: Towa DOT: This research quantified the potential additional coverage Waze can provide to existing sources of the Advanced Traffic Management System (ATMS).
-One year of Waze data was compared with the recorded incidents in the lowa's ATMS in the same timeframe.
+Incident Management Dashboard: Waze alerts received 3 to 4 minutes before calls Source: Adopting and incorporating crowdsourced traffic data in advanced transportation management systems (Amin-Naseri, 2018) Iowa DOT: This research quantified the potential additional coverage Waze can provide to existing sources of the Advanced Traffic Management System (ATMS).
+One year of Waze data was compared with the recorded incidents in the Source: Adopting and incorporating crowdsourced traffic data in advanced transportation management systems (Amin-Naseri, 2018) Iowa DOT: This research quantified the potential additional coverage Waze can provide to existing sources of the Advanced Traffic Management System (ATMS).
+One year of Waze data was compared with the recorded incidents in the Iowa's ATMS in the same timeframe.
 Overall, the findings indicated that the crowdsourced data stream from Waze is an invaluable source of information for traffic monitoring with broad coverage (covering 43.2% of ATMS crash and congestion reports), timely reporting (on average 9.8 minutes earlier than a probe-based alternative), and reasonable geographic accuracy.
-Waze reports currently make significant contributions to incident detection and were found to have potential for further complementing the ATMS coverage of traffic conditions.
+Waze reports currently make significant contributions to incident detection and were found to have potential for further complementing the